yyyaohhh/tp/docs/DeveloperGuide.md

 4. User inputs planned future modules with IP grade.
 5. User requests for MC calculation.
 6. ModCraft displays updated number of MCs (including IP modules).

 Steps 4-6 are repeated for each combination of modules the user tries.

 Use case ends.

 ___

-#### **Use case: UC08 - Indicating exempted modules**
+#### **Use case: UC05 - Indicating exempted modules**

 **MSS**

 1. User inputs `EXE` as the grade for a module that they have taken.
 2. System shows the updated grade for the module, which is `EXE`, in the timetable.

 Steps 1-2 are repeated for each module that the user would like to indicate as exempted.

 Use case ends.

 **Extensions**

 * 1a.
-Module code is invalid
+Module code is invalid.
     * 1a1.
-System shows the user that the module code inputted is invalid
+System shows the user that the module code inputted is invalid.
     * 1a2.
-User inputs correct module code
+User inputs correct module code.

-      Steps 1a1 and 1a2 are repeated until the user inputs the correct module code Use case resumes from step 2.
+Steps 1a1 and 1a2 are repeated until the user inputs the correct module code.
+Use case resumes from step 2.

 ___

-#### **Use case: UC09 - S/Uing modules**
+#### **Use case: UC06 - S/Uing modules**

 **MSS**